DanGooding/connect/README.md

 # Connect
-A fan-made site for playing past rounds from the UK quiz show Only Connect (Similar to NYT *Connections*).
+A fan-made site for playing past Connecting-Wall rounds from the UK quiz show Only Connect (Similar to NYT *Connections*).

 Available at https://connect.danielgooding.uk